lufrodriguezca/lab_vision/lab2_matlab/readme.md

 1. Read the manual page
 2. Try the diffente noise types, and save the noisy images to the repository (5 images)
+    >   Answer:

-	> Answer: Parameters introduced were: Gaussian filter m=0.02 and v=0.01,
+	Parameters introduced were: Gaussian filter m=0.02 and v=0.01,
 3. Try saving noisy images as jpg, what happens?

+    >   Answer:

-	> Answer:Gaussian filter: When was saved as jpg the image got a little bit less sharper.
+	Gaussian filter: When was saved as jpg the image got a little bit less sharper.

 ### Median filter